maggiejamess/battleship-ai/README.md

 ## Development Process

 1. **Initial Project Definition with Devin AI**
-   I began by clearly outlining the scope and requirements of the Battleship game using Devin.
+   I began by outlining the scope and requirements of the Battleship game using Devin.
 This involved describing game mechanics, UI expectations (like ship placement with shaded squares), and gameplay rules in simple, straightforward language to ensure the AI understood the goals.

 2. **Building the Initial Game Prototype**
    Using Devin’s capabilities, I generated the first working version of the game.
 This included core features such as board setup, ship placement, and basic AI opponent logic.